steelkiwi/AndroidRecording/README.md

 Android Recording Library
 =======================================

-Android Recording library offers convinient tools for audio/video recording and playback.
+Android Recording library offers convenient tools for audio/video recording and playback.

 For audio it uses:
 * AudioRecord to capture and save audio signal from microphone